gap-system/gap/INSTALL.md

 elements of S_15 for example).
 You can use the command line option `-g` (see Section "Command Line Options" of the GAP Reference manual) to display how much memory GAP uses.
 If this is below what your machine has available extending the workspace is impossible.
-Start GAP with more memory or use the `-a` option to pre-allocate initially a large piece of workspace.
+Start GAP with more memory using the `-o` option.

 ### GAP is not able to allocate memory above a certain limit